 South Carolina remains committed to locking in its leadership.

-The USC Board of Trustees voted to give athletics director Ray Tanner a two-year contract extension and a $50,000 per year raise on Friday.
-Tanners deal run until July 2019 and will make $725,000 per year.
+The USC Board of Trustees voted to give athletic director Ray Tanner a two-year contract extension and a $50,000 per year raise on Friday.
+Tanner is now at USC until July 2019 and will make $725,000 per year.

-Tanner, who is approaching his second anniversary in the AD chair, finished presiding over a year where 14 of USCs 19 teams participated in the postseason.
-The Gamecocks most high-profile squad football finished fourth in the country, and two teams (womens basketball, equestrian) won SEC championships.
+Tanner, who is approaching his second anniversary in the AD chair, just finished presiding over a year where 14 of USC’s 19 teams participated in the postseason.
+The Gamecocks’ most high-profile squad, the football team, finished ranked fourth in the country and two teams (women’s basketball, equestrian) won SEC championships.
 The equestrian team finished national runner-up.

-In addition, USC introduced sand volleyball to its athletics programs.
+USC introduced sand volleyball to its athletic program this season as well.

-Tanner presented the 2014-15 proposed athletics budget a week ago, and USC is expected to generate $94 million in revenue next year.
+Tanner presented the 2014-15 proposed athletic budget a week ago and USC is expected to generate $94 million in revenue next year.
 The department is expected to make a profit for another year.

-Tanner said he would like to see more improvement to Williams-Brice Stadium, including adding premium seating and bringing the coaches offices and meeting rooms, now across the stadium from each other, closer together.
+During his contract, Tanner said he would like to see more improvement to Williams-Brice Stadium, including adding premium seating and bringing the coaches’ offices and meeting rooms, now across the stadium from each other, closer together.
 He also wants to improve basketball practice facilities.